New immunotherapy studies for people with advanced melanoma

 Leaders in melanoma research and treatment

-Providence Cancer Center has been an international leader in melanoma research and treatment for more than 20 years.
+Providence Cancer Institute has been an international leader in melanoma research and treatment for more than 20 years.
 Some highlights of our program and contributions:

-- Providence Cancer Center researchers led the international study leading to FDA approval of ipilimumab (Yervoy), the first immunotherapy to show a survival benefit in advanced melanoma.
+- Providence Cancer Institute researchers led the international study leading to FDA approval of ipilimumab (Yervoy), the first immunotherapy to show a survival benefit in advanced melanoma.

 - Providence also participated in clinical trials leading to FDA approval of the PD-1/PD-L1-blocking antibodies pembrolizumab and nivolumab (Keytruda and Opdivo), which offer improved response and survival benefits as second- or third-line therapies for patients with metastatic melanoma.